Andrew Mwenda: Community activism

 In July 2006, Mwenda appeared before the British House of Commons committee on Global Poverty to testify against aid to Africa.
 He has written widely on the effects of aid on the development process in Africa and been published in such prestigious newspapers as the International Herald Tribune and Der Spiegel and done radio and television documentaries for the BBC on this subject.
 Mr. Mwenda has also been widely quoted in international media, including the BBC, CNN, The New York Times, The Washington Post, The Times, The Economist, and many other newspapers, radio and television networks in Europe and North America.

 He has criticised aid agencies and charities for what he says is their ineffectiveness and collusion with corruption.
 He believes that western aid has been largely unhelpful for African development, since it encourages dependency, sustains wars and fuels corrupt states.
 He argues that aid goes to the least deserving states, those that have failed their people, rather than those that have reformed.
 In June 2007, he gave a speech about these issues at the TED conference in Arusha, Tanzania.

 In 2014, Mwenda was among the petitioners for annulling The Uganda Anti-Homosexuality Act, 2014.

 On 3 February 2019, Mwenda launched the Uganda National Peoples' Democratic Revolutionary Front (UNPDRF) in the bushes of Kanyandahi in western Uganda with six men and five sticks.
 He declared himself supreme shogun of the UNPDRF and Charles Onyango Obbo its chief ideologue.
 On social media, he declared that the cause of the UNPDRF was "battle Museveni's corrupt dictatorship, Besigye's radical extremism and Bobi Wine's empty-headed demagoguery."

-The UNPDRF shares a similar name with a left wing political coalition in Ethiopia, The Ethiopian People's Revolutionary Democratic Front (EPRDF)led by Ethiopian prime minister Ahmed Abiy, but it is unlikely that the UNPDRF is supported or associated to the EPRDF.
+The UNPDRF shares a similar name with a left wing political coalition in Ethiopia, The Ethiopian People's Revolutionary Democratic Front (EPRDF) led by Ethiopian prime minister Abiy Ahmed, but it is unlikely that the UNPDRF is supported or associated to the EPRDF.